You already know your child is gifted. Help them prove it.

 Take Talent Explorer

-You get: a take-home talent summary to read together
+You get: a take-home summary to read together

 02